jwplayer/ott-web-app/docs/configuration.md

 It is  possible to use 'playlist', 'continue_watching' or 'favorites' as a type.
 With this, you can change the position of the shelves and turn on/off extra `continue_watching` and `favorites` shelves.

-If you want to include `favorites` / `continue_watching` shelf, you should also add a corresponding playlist with `watchlist` type to features section (`features.favorites_list` and `features.continue_watching_list`).
+If you want to include `favorites` / `continue_watching` shelf, you should also add a corresponding playlist with `watchlist` type to features section (`features.favoritesList` and `features.continueWatchingList`).
 To exclude the shelves, remove a corresponding array item and a playlist in `features`.

 ```
 {